 The findings were considered to confirm theoretical expectations that self-disclosure by the therapist can enhance the therapist–client relationship and be helpful for treatment.
 However, this was demonstrated only in relation to ‘reciprocal’ therapist self-disclosures which were a response to, or similar to, issues first raised by the client.
 More gratuitous or more extensive self-disclosures may not have had the same effects, and could be negative if they detracted from the focus on the client.

-As they are added to the Effectiveness Bank, listed below will be analyses of the remaining reviews commissioned by the American Psychological Association task force.
+Listed below are analyses of the other reviews commissioned by the American Psychological Association task force.

 Alliance in couple and family therapy

 Repairing ruptured alliances between therapists and clients

 Feeding back client progress data therapists

 Last revised 28 March 2019.
 First uploaded 12 January 2019

 Give us your feedback on the site (two-minute survey)

 Open Effectiveness Bank home page

 Add your name to the mailing list to be alerted to new studies and other site updates